AJacobs15/OmniDeck/README.md

 ## OmniDeck

+Welcome to OmniDeck.
+OmniDeck is a file sharing web application concept that aims to streamline the document viewing and reviewing process in both professional and academic settings.
+Here is a link to [google](https://google.com).

 You can use the [editor on GitHub](https://github.com/AJacobs15/OmniDeck/edit/master/README.md) to maintain and preview the content for your website in Markdown files.

 Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.